linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.1-to-v2.2.md

 ```bash
 $ systemctl stop tomcat8
 ```
-Once your service tomcat is stopped, you should extract the content of `linshare-core-2.2.0-sql.tar.bz2` by using this command:
+Once your service Tomcat is stopped, you should extract the content of `linshare-core-2.2.0-sql.tar.bz2` by using this command:
 ```bash
 $ tar xjvf  /root/downloads/linshare-core-2.2.0-sql.tar.bz2
 ```